RunOrg/RunOrg/test/person.md

-Contacts
+People

 A **person**, organization or other named entity.
-Contact objects are used throughout the RunOrg API for many purposes, the most important using are:
+Person objects are used throughout the RunOrg API for many purposes, the most important using are:

- - Message and email recipients are always contacts.
-All sending APIs expect either individual contacts or groups of contacts as their parameters.
+ - Message and email recipients are always people.
+All sending APIs expect either individual contacts or groups of people as their parameters.
- - Everyone who logs in, using any method, is bound to a contact.
+ - Everyone who logs in, using any method, is bound to a person.
- - Access restrictions are based on which [groups](/docs/#/group.md) a contact belongs to.
+ - Access restrictions are based on which [groups](/docs/#/group.md) a person belongs to.